-It is referring to health.
+It refers to health.
 Imam Ahmad narrated that Abu Bakr As-Siddig said, I heard the Messenger of Allah saying:

-The Prophet sg joined the well-being of this life and the Next Life.
-Further, the slave’s success cannot be complete in both lives except by joining certainty of faith and well-being.
+The slave’s success cannot be complete in both lives except by joining certainty of faith and well-being.
 Certainty of faith fends off the torments of the Next Life while well-being fends off the ailments of this life that might attack the body or the heart.

 An-Nas’‘ay narrated that Abu Hurayrah related from the Prophet said: